Overview

 margins = "rows",

-# Columnwise: percentages sum to one across columns
+# Columnwise: percentages within each column sum to one

 row_var = "race",